-Museums are storehouses of history, packed with extraordinary objects – from massive paleontological samples to miniscule specimens.
-According to the US government, over 35,000 museums exist in this country, the most famous being the Metropolitan Museum of Art in New York City, the Art Institute of Chicago, and the National 9/11 Memorial and Museum.
+Museums are depositories of history, packed with extraordinary objects – from massive paleontological samples to minuscule specimens.
+According to the US government, over 35,000 museums exist in this country, the most famous being the Metropolitan Museum of Art in New York City, the Art Institute of Chicago and the National 9/11 Memorial and Museum.
 These many thousands of museums receive millions of visitors.

 While gazing at the Mona Lisa, the multitudes of museum visitors do not stop to consider an underrated perhaps unnoticed complexity: storage.
 However, as museum archivists, curators, technicians, and workers understand, the museum storage market is both interesting and challenging.
 Why?
 Because of the extensive variety and special shelving storage requirements.

 In the content below, we dive into the challenge of choosing the right museum storage system.

 Choosing the right museum storage system begins with understanding the system you require for your application.
 For example, single and double door museum cabinets are excellent for general collections, herbarium cabinets, entomology cabinets, and flat files.
 Perhaps a specific museum needs to save space – high-density mobile or Times-2™ storage may be the ideal options.
 For quick and sturdy application, a Quik-Lok shelving design may be perfect.
 Below, we explore each kind of storage, including benefits and ideal application.

 Museum cabinets are ideal when you have too much to store and too little space – a common story.
 Museum directors and curatorial staff are tasked with storing priceless, aged items safely and securely.
 The ability for future generations to enjoy historical objects often rests in the hands of the staff.
 Once more, depending on the staffed objects, optimal storage will differ.